singh-man/books/crackingTheCoding/17_hard.md

 ```
 The sum in lines 5 and 6 takes  R\*C time to compute  (since it iterates through rowStart through rowEnd), so this gives us a runtime of O(R³C).
 We're not quite done yet.

-In lines 5 and 6, we're basically adding up a [ 0] ••. a [ i] from scratch, even though in the previous itera­tion of the outer for loop, we already added up a[ 0] •••a [ i-1].
+In lines 5 and 6, we're basically adding up a[0] ... a[i] from scratch, even though in the previous itera­tion of the outer for loop, we already added up a[0]...a [i-1].
 Let's cut out this duplicated effort.
 ```
 1   maxSum  =  0
 2   foreach  rowStart  in  rows